tomas/getset/README.md

 Getset
 ======

-An easier way of handling config options for client-based apps.
+An easier way of handling config options for client-side apps.
 Specially when it comes to changing settings and upgrading.

 Usage